christ-tt/ml-notes/Learning & Loss.md

 i.e. our model approximates a target mapping that is implicitly defined by the data distribution and the learning objective.

+By maximizing likelihood, we are essentially finding the parameters that make the observed noise most plausible.

 ---

 ## **More on Noise: definition and role**